eclipse-kura/kura/_posts/dev/2014-12-01-bluetooth-le-beacon-scanner-example.md

 * Hardware

-  * Embedded device running ESF with Bluetooth 4.0 (LE) capabilities.
+  * Embedded device running Kura with Bluetooth 4.0 (LE) capabilities.

   * bluez_ packet must be installed on the embedded device.
 Follow the installation instructions in [How to Use Bluetooth LE](bluetooth-le-example.html).

 For this tutorial a Raspberry Pi Type B with a LMTechnologies LM506 Bluetooth 4.0 <http://lm-technologies.com/wireless-adapters/lm506-class-1-bluetooth-4-0-usb-adapter/> dongle is used.

-## Beacon Scanning with ESF
+## Beacon Scanning with Kura

 The Beacon Scanner bundle is a Kura example that allows you to configure the Company Code for the Beacon filtering and to start/stop the scanner procedure.